-Hungary: Gazprom buys MOL’s share in INA Croatia oil company31.
-July 2014. / SEE Energy News
+Hungary: Gazprom buys MOL’s share in INA Croatia oil company, SEE Energy News

 MOL has definitely decided to sell its stake in INA, and the only interested buyers are Russians, namely Gazprom, whose the first man, Alexei Miller, has recently met for that reason in Zagreb with Prime Minister Zoran Milanovic and President Ivo Josipovic.